-60 Minute Dinner Rolls are soft and tender yeast rolls that are made from scratch – start to finish – in just 1 hour!
-A great beginner yeast bread recipe.
+60 Minute Dinner Rolls are soft and tender yeast dinner rolls that can be made from scratch – start to finish – in just one hour!
+A great easy yeast bread recipe.

 So, when we want fresh bread, but I didn’t plan ahead and start a loaf of no-knead bread the night before, this is my go-to recipe.